emorydunn/homebrew-gif-off/README.md

 - GIF
 - PNG
 - MP4 (H.264)

-Use the flags `[--gif] [--png] [--mp4]` to choose the format.
+- MOV (H.264)

+To chose the format, use a flag with the lowercase extension, e.g. `--png`.
 By default the rendered file will be named the same as the input folder with the extension appended to it.
+The name can be changed with `--name`.

 If you'd like to choose a different output location specify it with `--output`.
 When using the output option the file extension is used to determine the file type, unless a format flag is specified.